 African Golden Cat Information

 NAME ORIGIN The Golden Cat gets the name from its reddish coat.
 The full common name is the African Golden Cat which distinguishes it from the similar Asian Golden Cat.
 There are no other English common names, although the greyish form used to be called the Silver Cat, until it was established they were in fact the same species.

-IDENTIFICATION The African Golden Cat has a stocky build and a short tail.
-The small, rounded face has few markings and the ears are black.
+IDENTIFICATION The African Golden Cat has a stocky build with a short tail and the coat varies from reddish to grey.

 More about the characteristics of African Golden Cats...